cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 	- [Executed](#executions-and-releases) that leader.
 	- Destroyed through [combat roll](#CombatRoll) the ship the leader was on, and the ensuing [fate roll](#fate-roll) was a 1.
 	- Took control of the planet the leader was on, and the ensuing fate roll was a 1.
+- [Moving through a System](#MovingThrough) <a name="MovingThrough"></a>
+	Moving through a System means entering and leaving it in the same movement.
+A movement that just enters it, or just leaves it is not a movement through this system.
 - [Natural Wealth](#NaturalWealth) <a name="NaturalWealth"></a>
 	Some effects place Trade Goods working "**as Natural Wealth**".
 Refer to the effect of the [Natural Wealth Domain Counter](#NaturalWealthCounter).
 - [Neutral](#Allegiances)